Grant-Giesbrecht/Quark/syntax.md

 * Everything after `//` is a comment and is ignored by the compiler.
 This works both for comment lines and inline comments.

+## Booleans

+'true' and 'false' map to numeric values assigned by the compiler.
+THis is for more readable boolean code.

 ## Directives